lawrennd/old_talks/_posts/2017-03-16-the-rise-of-the-algorithm.md

 ---
 title: 'The rise of the algorithm - artificial intelligence, ethics, trust and tech development'
-abstract: How do notions of human trust extend to the digital world?
-And what challenges could that present for our society?
+abstract: "How do notions of human trust extend to the digital world?
+And what challenges could that present for our society?"
 author:
 - family: Lawrence
   given: Neil D.